Get all the latest data for Medan

 What's the biggest ownership mistake foreigners make in Medan right now?

-The biggest mistake foreigners make in Medan is using a nominee structure where an Indonesian friend, spouse, or company holds the freehold title (SHM) on paper while the foreigner has only a side agreement claiming beneficial ownership.
+The single biggest mistake foreigners make in Medan right now is using a nominee structure, where an Indonesian national holds the SHM title on paper while the foreigner has a side agreement, which feels like a workaround but is legally fragile and widely done in the Medan landed-house market.

-If you use this arrangement and the relationship sours, the nominee dies, or a legal dispute arises, you may find yourself with no enforceable claim to the property because Indonesian law recognizes the registered owner, not your private agreement.
+If you use a nominee and the relationship breaks down, the nominee dies, or a legal dispute arises, you have very limited enforceability because you are not the registered owner, and recovering your investment can be extremely difficult and costly.

 Which visa or residency status changes what I can do in Medan?